Baby Bottle Sterilizers: Myths, Facts, and What Really Matters

 Fact: Proper Washing Is Essential Before Sterilization

-Properly washing your baby’s bottles is crucial before sterilization, ensuring all residue is effectively removed for their safety.
+Properly washing your baby’s bottles is crucial before sterilization — residue left behind will compromise the process.

-1. Rinse Immediately: After each use, rinse bottles with warm water to prevent milk residue from drying.
+1. Rinse immediately: After each use, rinse bottles with warm water to stop milk residue from drying and hardening.

-2. Use Soap and a Brush: Apply a mild dish soap and scrub with a bottle brush, reaching all surfaces, including the nipple and cap.
+2. Scrub with soap and a bottle brush: Use mild dish soap and scrub all surfaces, including the nipple and cap.

 Myth: Sterilizers Are Only for Newborns